-Democratic debate: Biden bristles as Sanders uses coronavirus to push ‘Medicare-for-all’

-Former Vice President Joe Biden and Vermont Sen. Bernie Sanders clashed at Sunday night's Democratic primary debate over whether the coronavirus pandemic demonstrated the need for a "Medicare-for-all" proposal, with Biden declaring a "war" against the virus that has nothing to do with single-payer health care -- and Sanders accusing Biden of taking too much money from the pharmaceutical industry.
+Sanders attacks Biden record as one-on-one debate turns personal: ‘Don’t laugh, Joe’

+The former vice president shot back that Sanders should get rid of the "nine" super PACs he has, and offered to list those super PACs.

+When Sanders called that bluff and urged Biden to "list" the supposed super PACs, Biden refused and simply told Sanders to "come on, man."

-At various points in the debate, each candidate tripped up over key terms, as Sanders confused Ebola with the coronavirus, and Biden called H1N1 the "N1H1" virus and referred to Ebola only as "what happened in Africa."
-Biden also indicated that the coronavirus outbreak had occurred under the Obama administration, before correcting himself; and Sanders urged viewers to "go to the YouTube" to review evidence of Biden calling for cuts to Social Security on the Senate floor.
+At various moments in the event, each candidate tripped up over key terms, as Sanders confused Ebola with the coronavirus, and Biden called H1N1 the "N1H1" virus and referred to Ebola only as "what happened in Africa."
+Biden also indicated that the coronavirus outbreak had occurred under the Obama administration, before correcting himself.

-That prompted one of the debate's most conentious moments, as Biden eventually acknowleged under pressure that various cuts were "on the table" as part of congressional negotiations, but that he "never voted" for such cuts.
-Sanders said he was "surprised" by Biden's denials that he had sought potential Social Security cuts, given that he's ordinarily an "honest" guy.
+The tensions at times left Biden clearly frustrated, at one point saying he had been trying to give Sanders “credit” for some things in his record but he was making it difficult.

 BERNIE FIRES BACK AFTER BIDEN PARTIALLY ADOPTS COLLEGE PLAN